ViciousSquid/Dosidicus/README.md

 # _Dosidicus electronicus_
 Digital pet squid with a dynamic neural network.

-- Part educational neuro tool and part sim game with a retro aesthetic
+- Part neuroscience simulator, part Tamagotchi, part fever dream
 - Hebbian learning & Neurogenesis - squid can create new neurons and become smarter

 Combining AI with an electronic pet to transform "play" into "learning."